-(1) 1Where the matter involves an examination procedure for an undergraduate or postgraduate degree programme (with the exception of doctoral work or postdoctoral work toward a habilitation, unless otherwise specified in paragraph (3)), the investigation shall be carried out by the relevant faculty.
-2Sentence 1 shall not apply if there is suspicion of research misconduct on the part of a person providing guidance or instruction in connection with the preparation of the Bachelor's or Master's thesis.
+(1) Where the matter involves an examination procedure for an undergraduate or postgraduate degree programme (with the exception of doctoral work or postdoctoral work toward a habilitation, unless otherwise specified in paragraph (3)), the investigation shall be carried out by the relevant faculty.
+Sen-

-(2) 1In doctoral and habilitation procedures, the Ombuds Committee shall first examine whether the initial suspicion of research misconduct is likely to exist.
+- (2) 1In doctoral and habilitation procedures, the Ombuds Committee shall first examine whether the initial suspicion of research misconduct is likely to exist.
 2The Ombuds Committee shall communicate the result of this examination to the faculty; from this point onwards, the ombuds proceedings shall be suspended.
 3The faculty shall first conduct the doctoral or habilitation procedure (including procedures for the withdrawal of a degree) on the basis of the relevant regulations.
 4On completion of this doctoral or habilitation procedure, the faculty shall inform the Ombuds Committee of the final result, including the reasons, in the event of court proceedings including the final court rulings.
 5The Ombuds Committee shall resume the proceedings and, taking into account the outcome of the doctoral or habilitation proceedings, shall make the decision in accordance with § 22(2) to (4).
 6The Ombuds Committee may also discontinue the proceedings if it considers the measure pronounced by the faculty to be sufficient.
-7If the dean of a faculty is confronted with the suspicion of research misconduct before the body responsible under these Rules, she or he shall refer the informing person to the competent body without further examination.

-(3) 1If a different body has partial responsibility for the matter, e.g., another Ombuds Committee, the Data Protection Commissioner, an animal protection commission and the Animal Protection Officer, this part shall be submitted to the other body in advance for a binding determination of this part of the matter.
+7If the dean of a faculty is confronted with the suspicion of research misconduct before the body responsible under these Rules, she or he shall refer the informing person to the competent body without further examination. - (3) 1If a different body has partial responsibility for the matter, e.g., another Ombuds Committee, the Data Protection Commissioner, an animal protection commission and the Animal Protection Officer, this part shall be submitted to the other body in advance for a binding determination of this part of the matter.
 2Confidentiality must also be maintained in this case; the provisions of § 18(1) to (5) shall apply mutatis mutandis in this respect.